 Antiracism, Equity & Inclusion

 As a trade association, one of our roles is to research, curate and share resources relevant to the cider industry.
 That's why we're researching and sharing antiracism resources with our members.
 Below you will find a list of articles, podcasts, movies and more related to the topic of racism in the food and beverage industries*.
-We'll be adding to this page monthly.
 Have a resource you'd like us to see?
 Please email us and let us know.

 We thank our Antiracism, Equity & Inclusion Committee for volunteering their support in helping us do this difficult work.
 Learn more about our committees and our organizational statement of intent regarding Antiracism, Equity & Inclusion for the cider industry.

 *We do not exercise any editorial control over the information you may find at these locations.
 The views, information, or opinions expressed in these external links are solely those of the individuals involved and do not necessarily represent those of the American Cider Association.

 Farming While Black, Point of Origin Podcast

 The Point of Origin podcast is a project of Whetstone Magazine, a magazine that focuses on global food culture and origins.
 In these two episodes, podcast host Stephen Satterfield discusses the traditional narratives around African Americans and farming and interviews Black farmers and scholars who are challenging those narratives.